one of the largest military installations in Panama.

 The centralized Silver roll personnel administration offices, as we have noted, began implementing policies that would characterize what the Panama Canal Zone would eventually become, and so it would remain until some years before negotiations would begin for the transfer of the Canal and all installations to the Government of Panama.
 All these events, however, would occur much later in the 20th century.

 Our story of the Westindian Panamanians has reached the first two decades or the 1900´s when most kingdoms in Europe had failed where monarchies and their economics had proven to be miserable disasters while in the market economy of the times the U.S. dollar would have become king.
-In the Panama Canal Zone a newly introduced tight “Jim Crow” Canal Administration increased its security measures with the U.S. Armed forces as the main security enforcement agency.
+In the Panama Canal Zone a newly introduced tight “Jim Crow” Canal Administration increased its security force with stricter measures through the U.S. Armed forces as the main security enforcement agency.

 With the U.S. Armed Forces as one of the principal players in all that was Canal Security, every border and perimeter of the waterway would be mapped and fenced off as part of instituted security measures.
 In fact, the whole Canal Zone became a veritable armed camp, with army and air maneuvers going on constantly as they sought to secure the area.
 Of course, the continued constructions and reconstruction for permanent military and canal installations required a supply of readily available cheap labor.